 Employee returns to work then goes off sick

-The legislation for entitlement to SMP has not changed in that, where your employee has returned to work within her MPP, and goes off sick, she can’t get SSP from you.
-You should consider paying SMP to her.
-Her husband’s or partner’s employer will continue to pay them SPP during both her sickness and the remaining MPP period.
+Where your employee has returned to work within their MPP, and goes off sick, they can’t get SSP from you.
+You should consider paying SMP.
+Their husband’s or partner’s employer will continue to pay them SPP during both the sickness and the remaining MPP period.

 Employee isn’t returning to work

-If your employee isn’t returning to work you must still pay her SMP that she is entitled to.
+If your employee isn’t returning to work you must still pay SMP that they’re entitled to.

 Employee works for another employer

-It is up to your employee to tell you that she is working for another employer and when they stop working for that employer.
+It’s up to your employee to tell you that they’re working for another employer and when they stop working for that employer.

-If your employee works for another employer during the MPP before the baby is born, carry on paying SMP.
+If your employee works for another employer during the MPP before the baby’s born, carry on paying SMP.

 If your employee works for another employer after the baby’s born, check if they were employed by them during the qualifying week (QW).

-- your employee is working for someone who employed them in the QW, you should continue to pay them SMP as normal
+If your employee works for an employer who employed them in the QW, you should continue to pay SMP as normal.

 Employee taken into legal custody

-It is your employee’s responsibility to tell you if she is detained in legal custody usually this means if she is arrested or in prison.
+It’s your employee’s responsibility to tell you if they’re detained in legal custody usually this means if they’re arrested or in prison.

 - voluntarily helping police with their enquiries